sid88in/serverless-appsync-plugin/doc/pipeline-functions.md

 - `description`: An optional description for this pipeline function.
 - `request`: The request mapping template file name to use for this resolver, or `false` for [direct lambda](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html).
 Defaults to `{functionName}.request.vtl`.
 - `response`: The request mapping template file name to use for this resolver, or `false` for [direct lambda](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html).
 Defaults to `{functionName}.response.vtl`.
-- `maxBatchSize`: The maximum [batch size](https://aws.amazon.com/blogs/mobile/introducing-configurable-batching-size-for-aws-appsync-lambda-resolvers/) to use (only available for AWS Lambda datasoures)
+- `maxBatchSize`: The maximum [batch size](https://aws.amazon.com/blogs/mobile/introducing-configurable-batching-size-for-aws-appsync-lambda-resolvers/) to use (only available for AWS Lambda DataAources)
 - `substitutions`: See [VTL template substitutions](substitutions.md)

 ## Inline DataSources